openflighthpc/retype-documentation/Retype_Documentation/workflow_examples/hadoop.md

 !!!
 Be sure to update line 1 in `hadoopenv` if you are setting this up in a different location.
+If using a different version of java, update line 3.
 !!!

 - Create job directory: